moveyourdigital/cloudflare-worker-csp-nonce/README.md

 However, if you find youself solving this issue, please consider to open a pull request here or simply let us know :-)

+#### Rocket Loader®

+The new [Cloudflare Rocket Loader®](https://blog.cloudflare.com/we-have-lift-off-rocket-loader-ga-is-mobile/) feature injects/replaces itself with a different script.
+Since we can't whitelist domains using `strict-dynamic` Google Chrome blocks this request and we were unable to find the reason.
+Sadly, we had to disable Rocket Loader for these websites.

+We're working on a solution to overcome this issue.

+### Considerations

 #### Limits of Workers free plan

 As the time of this writing, the limit is 100k/mo.
 However this can change.
 If you need more, consider using a paying plan which in fact is very cheap.